 Irritable bowel syndrome (IBS) causes sudden and unpredictable abdominal pain and changes in your bowel habits that significantly interfere with your everyday activities.
 Toni Harrison, MD, ABAARM, FAARM, at Incredible Health specializes in cutting-edge diagnostic testing and developing a customized treatment that addresses your individual IBS needs.
 If you have questions about your symptoms or you’d like to schedule an appointment, click on the online booking tab or call the office in Paradise Valley, Arizona.
+We are happy to serve our patients in Paradise Valley, Scottsdale, and Phoenix, AZ.

 IBS is a chronic condition that affects your large intestine and causes two symptoms that occur together: abdominal pain and a change in your bowel movements.
 The type of IBS you have is determined by whether you have diarrhea, constipation, or both.